UCSF-MS-DCC/msbio_origins_etl/README.txt

 @acceptance_auth_token = "AUTH_TOKEN_GOES_HERE"
 @prod_auth_token = "AUTH_TOKEN_GOES_HERE"

+@working_dir_base = absolute path of the local directory containing the folder with the csv files
+@working_dir = name of the directory containing the csv files to be loaded into the database

 Note that the variable names are configured to work with the load scripts.
 The variable values are subject to change.
 Substitute your actual authorization token for AUTH_TOKEN_GOES_HERE.